ilyasseisov/git-guide/Git.md

 ## HEAD

-- it's a file that displays the last commit
+- it's a file that displays the last commit on the branch

 ### how to use